pswart/weather/README.md

 # weather
-Python app that exposes via web server Cape Town weather data that it got from a web service.
+Python app that exposes via web server on port 8080 Cape Town weather data that it got from a web service.

 From inside the weather directory...